filakhtov/gentoo-use-docs/sys-devel/gettext.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

+### xattr
+Pass the `--enable-attr` option to the configure script.
+Link against the `libattr` library to enable support for extended file attributes on files generated with gettext.

+This flag should be toggled system-wide, otherwise there is a high chanse of losing the exented attributes when processing files with vasious tools.